JB395/Bits-to-Target-and-Difficulty/README.md

 ### combinerawtransaction ["hexstring",...]

 Combine multiple partially signed raw transactions into one transaction.
 The combined transaction may be another partially signed transaction or a fully signed transaction.
+Here two raw transactions are combined:

 ```
 combinerawtransaction "[\"0200000001b<snip>000000\", \"0200000001c<snip>000000\"]"